kasiakalemba/D3-Health-Risk-Factors/README.md

 * HTML, Boostrap, CSS

 ## Development
-I created a scatter plot between two of the data variables such as Healthcare vs. Poverty or Smokers vs. Age.
-By Using the D3 techniques, I created a scatter plot that represents each state with circle elements.
-I placed additional labels in the scatter plot and gave them click events so that your users can decide which data to display.
+First I downloaded the data from [2014 ACS 1-year estimates](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml).
+I created a scatter plot between each of the data variables such as Healthcare vs. Poverty or Smokers vs. Age, etc. by using the D3.
+Each state is represented with circle elements.
 I included animated transitions for the circles' locations as well as the range of the axes and added tooltips to circles with the data that the user has selected.

-The data set is based on 2014 ACS 1-year estimates: https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml

 ![](images/page.png)